- Bible Discussion Group

-If you are or know of someone who would benefit from a visit by a Good Samaritan Minister, please call the Church Office or Fred Filippo.
+If you or someone you know would benefit from a visit by a Good Samaritan Minister, please call the Church Office or Deacon Fred Filippo 708-590-6831.

 If you are a practical Catholic man, age 18 or older, we welcome you to join the leading organization of Catholic laymen.

 Being a Knight is more than camaraderie; it is being involved with your community; it is supporting your local Catholic Church, while enhancing your own faith; it is about protecting and enhancing your family life.
 Becoming a Knight of Columbus can transform your life.

 As a Knight, you have the opportunity to support your parish, give back to your community, grow in your faith and gain exclusive access to our top-rated insurance program to protect your family.

 The Parish/Pastoral Council is the coordinating and unifying structure of the Parish community.
 It should be the means of achieving full participation of the whole Parish in its mission by giving all a voice in encouraging, guiding, and directing the various aspects of Parish life.

 The Council is a Parish in miniature.
 Its members gather together the thoughts and ideas of the community, work them together until some general agreement has been reached, and then translate this consensus into Parish goals.
 Finally, it sees that these goals are acted upon by the Parish community.

 The Parish Council is sensitive to the movement of the Spirit among God’s people, to work for a unified vision or general agreement among its members and to help the whole Parish to meet the challenge of being a Church in the modern world.